 In Cambodia, there is significant need to train first responders (road police, community volunteers, and health center staff).

 Cambodia has seen a 70% increase in the volume of road traffic over the last 5 years, but has been unprepared for this growth.
-The number of fatalities has almost doubled in the last five years.
-According to the Cambodia Road Crash and Victim Information System 2011 data, in the provinces only 20% of casualties can reach the first health facility in less than 30 minutes; 42% took more than 2 hours.
+The number of fatalities has almost doubled in the last eight years.
+According to the Cambodia Road Crash and Victim Information System 2012 data, in the provinces only 20% of casualties can reach the first health facility in less than 30 minutes; 42% took more than 2 hours.
 People are dying due to insufficient first aid at the scene, slow transport to a hospital, and not enough trained medical help at the hospital.

 Training for Emergency Medical Services personnel

-- National Ministry of Health
+National Ministry of Health